Free improvisation

-Free improvisation (also known as free form music or free music) is improvised music that rejects formal music theory and tonality, instead following the intuition of its performers.
+Free improvisation (also known as free-form music) is a form of improvised music centered on a commitment to non-idiomatic musical expression.
+It developed through free jazz, serialism and indeterminacy, and is characterized by a general rejection of formal music theory and tonality, instead following the intuition of its performers and the exploration of dynamic, timbre and texture.
 The term can refer to both a technique—employed by any musician in any genre—and as a recognizable genre of experimental music in its own right.

 Free improvisation, as a genre of music, developed primarily in the U.K. as well as the U.S. and Europe in the mid to late 1960s, largely as an outgrowth of free jazz and contemporary classical music.
-Exponents of free improvised music include saxophonists Evan Parker, Anthony Braxton, Peter Brötzmann, and John Zorn, composer Pauline Oliveros, trombonist George E. Lewis, guitarists Derek Bailey, Henry Kaiser and Fred Frith, bassists Damon Smith and Jair-Rohm Parker Wells and the improvising groups Spontaneous Music Ensemble and AMM.
+Exponents of free improvised music include the improvising groups AMM and Spontaneous Music Ensemble, as well as solo instrumentalists such as saxophonists Evan Parker, Anthony Braxton, Peter Brötzmann and John Zorn, trombonist George E. Lewis, guitarists Derek Bailey, Henry Kaiser, Fred Frith, Taku Sugimoto and Toshimaru Nakamura, bassists Damon Smith and Jair-Rohm Parker Wells, and composer Pauline Oliveros.

 Characteristics

 In the context of music theory, free improvisation denotes the shift from a focus on harmony and structure to other dimensions of music, such as timbre, texture, melodic intervals, rhythm and spontaneous musical interactions between performers.
 This can give free improvised music abstract and nondescript qualities.
 Although individual performers may choose to play in a certain style or key, or at certain tempos, conventions such as song structures are highly uncommon; more emphasis is generally placed on the mood of the music, or on performative gestures, than on preset forms of melody, harmony or rhythm.
 These elements are improvised at will as the music progresses, and performers will often intuitively react to each other based on the elements of their performance.

 English guitarist Derek Bailey described free improvisation as "playing without memory".
 In his book Improvisation, Bailey wrote that free improvisation "has no stylistic or idiomatic commitment.
 It has no prescribed idiomatic sound.
 The characteristics of freely improvised music are established only by the sonic musical identity of the person or persons playing it."

 Free music performers from disparate backgrounds often engage musically with other genres.
 For example, Italian composer Ennio Morricone was a member of the free improvisation group Nuova Consonanza.
 Anthony Braxton has written opera, and John Zorn has written acclaimed orchestral pieces.